rajeshr264/bolt-beginner-hands-on-lab/02-acquiring-nodes/README.md

 To connect to a bunch of machines, you can sometimes specify all the credentials, node names etc, on the Bolt command line.
 However, the better way is to specify all this information in an __inventory.yaml__ file.
 [Inventory File docs](https://puppet.com/docs/bolt/latest/inventory_file.html).

+Note: Most of the keywords in the inventory file have a corresponding Bolt Command line option.
+Run `bolt help` to see all the command line options.

 Note the __bolt-beginner-hands-on-lab/inventory.yaml__ file in the root directory, `bolt-beginner-hands-on-lab/` of this lab.
 You will editing inventory.yaml file and then _copying this inventory.yaml file to every lab_ that you will be doing.

 #### Editing the Linux nodes part of the inventory.yaml file